Liberty of Norton Folgate: History

 Norton Folgate was once the residence of the playwright Christopher Marlowe.
 The theatrical association continued, with the construction in 1837 of the City of London Theatre by the architect Samuel Beazley.
 The theatre specialised in "domestic" and temperance drama, and closed in 1868.
 Performances included The Pickwick Papers between March and April 1837; and Nicholas Nickleby in November and December 1838.

 The liberty existed until October 1900, although it continued to have nominal existence as a civil parish until 1921.
 The area to the west of Bishopsgate was removed and became part of the parish and borough of Shoreditch (which in turn became part of the London Borough of Hackney in 1965).
 Since a revision of boundaries in the 1990s this area is now part of the City of London.
-The remaining parish to the east of Bishopsgate formed part of the Metropolitan Borough of Stepney until it was abolished in 1921, absorbed by the parish of Spitalfields.
+The remaining parish to the east of Bishopsgate formed part of the Metropolitan Borough of Stepney until it was abolished on 1 April 1921, absorbed by the parish of Whitechapel.

 In 2008, in opposition to a plan to demolish the Light Bar (built as a power station for the Great Eastern Railway) in order to build an office block, local activists claimed that documents in the council archives showed that the abolition of the Liberty of Norton Folgate in 1900 was technically invalid and that it still existed.